Updated: October 14, 2024 10 mins read Published: January 09, 2024

-With data being today’s most valuable commodity, companies are embracing DataOps as an integral part of their business
+With data being today’s most valuable commodity, companies are embracing DataOps as the next step in data-driven DevOps and an integral part of their business

 DevOps Market size was valued at USD 7.01 Billion in 2021 and is projected to reach USD 51.18 Billion by 2030, growing at a CAGR of 24.7% from 2023 to 2030.